fastlane/fastlane/fastlane/lib/fastlane/actions/docs/capture_ios_screenshots.md

 ## Use a clean status bar

-You can use [SimulatorStatusMagic](https://github.com/shinydevelopment/SimulatorStatusMagic) to clean up the status bar.
+You can set `override_status_bar` to `true` to set the status bar to Tuesday January 9th at 9:41AM with full battery and reception.

 ## Editing the `Snapfile`